 Within its present membership, the Royal Society of Portrait Painters contains a broad collection of stylistic and intellectual approaches that continue to make a significant contribution to the ongoing tradition of portraiture in Britain today.
 The Society vigorously looks to uphold the values and practices of its long and distinguished history, but at the same time, it seeks to explore and develop new artistic models and perspectives in this endlessly fascinating and relevant discipline.
 Membership is through election for the merit of work.

-- Portrait Exhibitions – Annual exhibition and a permanent collection.
+- Portrait Exhibitions – Annual exhibition, Mall Galleries London, and a permanent collection at Girton College Cambridge.

 - Prizes – we encourage emerging talent by awarding valuable prizes.